Aromatase Inhibitors and Joint Pain: Causes and Ways of Managing

 Make sure to keep your doctor up to date about how your joint pain is changing.
 This means that if the pain does become very severe, they will have time to consider which other AI to provide you with and create a new treatment plan for you.
 It also means that there will be less time in between medications, resulting in a shorter interruption period and a continued low chance of cancer recurrence.

-As we mentioned before, keeping track of your symptoms as they change is easier than ever with the OWise breast cancer app.
+Keeping track of your symptoms as they change is easier than ever with the OWise breast cancer app.
 Using the trends feature you can visualise how your symptoms change over time.
+The app also provides tools to prepare for appointments and access trusted information throughout hormone therapy.
 Having more information at your fingertips can help improve communication with your care team and make sure you receive the best care possible.
 Download the free app today.

 Useful Links